 Agency apologises and withdraws campaign after it was described as 'jaw-dropping offensive'...

 Professional Social Work magazine - 9 January, 2020

 A private fostering agency has been forced to withdraw a “shocking” and “disrespectful” advertising campaign in which children are compared to mops.

 The ‘Swap the Mop’ campaign by Little Acorns Fostering in Suffolk features a video in which a couple are seen looking after a mop dressed as a human.
 It ends with the message: “Put your love to better use.
 Consider fostering a child today.”

-A backlash on social media even saw Scottish National Party leader Nicola Sturgeon respond.
+A backlash on social media even saw Scottish National Party leader Nicola Sturgeon criticise the video.

 She said: “It is not the purpose of fostered children to fulfil a need in adults and they should never be compared to inanimate objects.”

-The video shows the couple feeding the mop, teaching it to ride a bike, dressing it and posing for a graduation photo with the cleaning implement.
-It was described by one commentator on Twitter as “deeply weird and disturbing”.
+The video shows the couple feeding the mop, teaching it to ride a bike, dressing it and posing for a graduation photo with it.
+One commentator on Twitter described it as “deeply weird and disturbing”.
 Another said: “There’s edgy marketing and then there’s jaw-dropping offensive”.